 You might also want to add extra equipment to your kit, such as prime lenses and a tripod.
-I love a 50mm f/1.4 lens, I use it to create depth of field in my photos.
+I love my low aperture 50mm f/1.4 and 35mm f/1.8 lenses, which I use it to create depth of field in my photos.

 But, to start with, there is no need to spend too much money.
 All you need is a basic camera and practice with what you’ve got!
 Here are some travel photography tips for complete beginners.